 Now that you know what lead generation and sales prospecting are, it’s time to think about your business’s aims and objectives.

+The truth is that you probably want to implement a lead generation strategy and a sales prospecting strategy.
 The two work in sync.
-However, as you progress and improve your own tactics, you’ll find everything getting faster, easier, and more effective.
+However, as you progress and improve your tactics, you’ll find everything getting faster, easier, and more effective.

 Sales prospecting is good for businesses that already have a lot of leads and are looking to move them down the sales funnel.

-The diagram shows both lead generation and sales prospecting to be the same size, suggesting they are equally significant.
+The diagram shows lead generation and sales prospecting to be the same size, suggesting they are equally significant.

 That is true.
 Without lead generation, you will have no leads to prospect.
 Without sales prospecting, you will rarely close a deal.

 But just because they are both significant doesn’t mean you must do it all at once.